 "I know, Em.
 I know."

 "General Revan, sir, we found Mandalore.
-He's alive."
+He's dead."
 The young soldier motioned to one of the gurneys rushing past.

 "We didn't see one, sir."

 That meant someone else had it.
 Revan fell in with the crowd of survivors into a broad corridor.
 Behind him, blaster fire and explosions echoed from outside where the fight continued between the Mandalorians and the Onderon palace security.
 All Republic forces had gathered within the palace as much as possible, per the Queen's wishes.
 She herself had been whisked away into a secure room deep beneath the palace, but that hadn't stopped her from issuing her commands via proxy.
 They had all been politely ordered to get off her planet, or else have her battle droids turn on them.
 At least she was providing them some level of protection.
 Of course, she had little choice, given that the city shield had failed.
 She knew which side would fight for the planet's freedom.
 But once the shield became fully operational, her warm welcome would quickly end.

 A wave of anxiety suddenly flooded him, dropping down his throat like a large stone straight into his stomach.
 The Force was warning him.
 The Jedi General rushed to squeeze himself between to soldiers, not bothering to apologize as he navigated the crowd toward Surik.
 She was already waving at him.
 She knew.

 He jogged toward Surik, his old Dxun wound protesting with a sharp pain, and passed a man on a gurney-Carth Onasi.
 The pilot gripped a commlink with white knuckles as he sat up, despite the objections of one of the medics carrying the gurney.

 "Sir," Onasi said, "we just lost the battle droids at the east wall of the north wing.
 General Malak and General Shan are not responding."

 "Revan!"
 Surik shouted.
 "Wait!"